Escape to the Chateau's Angel Strawbridge on her passion for vintage

 We’ve loved watching Dick and Angel Strawbridge restore and renovate their 19th-century chateau in the Pays de la Loire region of France on Channel 4’s Escape to the Chateau.
 And many of us have been inspired by the vintage and antiques-filled look that Angel has created in their family home.
 Here we chat to the designer and entrepreneur about her most prized possessions, decorating triumphs and passion for all things vintage...

-What was the first piece of furniture that you ever bought, and what was your most recent purchase?
+What was the first piece of furniture you ever bought and what's your most recent purchase?

 What is the oldest thing in your home?